 Established in 1975 by a group of local divers who sought to protect the artefacts of the shipwrecks they explored, the Museum occupied the Kingston Dry Dock property (formerly the location of the Kingston Shipyards Co.) from 1975-2016.
 The Museum was forced to vacate the property in 2016 when the federally-owned property was sold to a local developer, and moved to its storefront gallery location at Portsmouth Olympic Harbour where it currently resides.

-In August 2019, the Marine Museum purchased the historic property following a gift from a local benefactor, and set in motion an opportunity to makes our plans to create a new 21st century Museum a reality.
+In August 2019, the Marine Museum purchased the historic property following a gift from a local benefactor, and in October 2021 it moved back home.
+This set in motion an opportunity to makes our plans to create a new 21st century Museum a reality.
 We invite you to read our vision for the new museum in our new 2020-2025 Strategic Plan, Steering Into the Future.

 Click below to follow our story.